The Programme and Key Dates

-If you are interested in developing your leadership skills, gaining leadership qualities, joining a global-wide network of peers, and becoming one of the next generation of leaders this funded programme may be the perfect opportunity for you.
+If you are interested in developing your leadership skills, gaining leadership qualities, joining a global-wide network of peers, and becoming one of the next generation of leaders then this fully-funded programme may be the perfect opportunity for you.

 There are four core components to the programme:

 Scholars begin their Laidlaw experience with a leadership training retreat.
-In a group,immersive environment, they discover their own innate leadership preferences, learn core leadership attributes, explore leadership values and develop their leadership skills through exercises and applied learning.
-Their leadership development continues through the academic year, after their research summer, with guest speakers, coaching and more. scholars also attend an online Ethical Leadership Masterclass to learn to lead with integrity.
+In an immersive group environment, they discover their own innate leadership preferences, learn core leadership attributes, explore leadership values, and develop their leadership skills through exercises and applied learning.
+Their leadership development continues through the academic year and after their research summer with guest speakers, coaching and more.
+Scholars also attend an online Ethical Leadership Masterclass to learn to lead with integrity.

 Applications and Selection

-Wednesday 17th May 2023- Welcome Event and Research Showcase (provisional)
+Wednesday 15th May 2024 – Welcome Event and Research Showcase

 The Leadership Programme

-Specifically, the dates of the programme with mandatory attendance until the end of September 2023 are as follows: dates for 2024 tbc
+The dates of the programme with mandatory attendance for 2024 – 2026 are as follows:

-Week commencing 11th September 2023 – Reflection, Leadership and Skills Development Day
+12th September 2024 – Reflection, Leadership and Skills Development Day

 The Research Project and Leadership in Action